shioyama/mobility/README.md

 plugin, you also enable [locale accessors](#getset) for all locales which will be used, so that methods like `title_en` above are defined; otherwise they will be caught by `method_missing` (using fallthrough accessors), which is much slower.
-The easiest way to do this is to set `config.default_options[:locale_accessors] = true` in your Mobility config, and make sure that `I18n.available_locales` includes all locales you use in production.

 For more details on dirty tracking, see the [API documentation](http://www.rubydoc.info/gems/mobility/Mobility/Plugins/Dirty).